TL;DR

 Your Proactive Defence: A Two-Pronged Strategy for Total Protection

 Escaping the trap requires a fundamental shift from a reactive to a proactive mindset.
-You wouldn't run your business without financial forecasting or a sales pipeline; you must apply the same strategic foresight to your health.
+You wouldn't run your business without financial forecasting or a sales pipeline; you should consider whether you may need to apply the same strategic foresight to your health.

 This involves a powerful, two-pronged approach: